leomeyer/OpenHAT/src/openhatd/docs/ports.md

 A Selector port is a bridge between a Digital port and a Select port.
 If it is set to High it will select a certain position from the Select port.
 It will also be High if the Select port is in that position, and Low otherwise.

-The Selector port is used when certain conditions should result in the selection of
+The Selector port is used when certain conditions should result in the selection of a specified label, or if the choice of a certain label should influence other ports.

 ## [Error Detector Port](ports/error_detector_port)